View related sites

 You are here:

-Cambridge English: Preliminary (PET) results are reported on the Cambridge English Scale.
+B1 Preliminary results are reported on the Cambridge English Scale.

 You will receive a separate score for each of the four skills (reading, writing, listening and speaking), giving you a clear understanding of your performance.
 These four scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.